mozilla/ecosystem-platform/docs/platform/sub-plat/coupons.md

 - **Code** - Set a code for the coupon.
 This code will be used during the subscription checkout flow.
 - **Eligible for first-time orders only** - Do not use this field.
 This will prohibit customers that already have a subscription to another product from using the coupon on a new product (Ex: has VPN but wants Relay)
 - **Limit to a specific customer** - Do not use this field.
-- **Limit the numberof times this code can be redeemed** - Select this option and put in a limit if you want to limit the number of times this coupon can be used.
+- **Limit the number of times this code can be redeemed** - Select this option and put in a limit if you want to limit the number of times this coupon can be used.
 (Ex: only the first 300 people who read our blog can use the coupon)
 - **Add an expiry date** - Select this option and enter a date time if you want this coupon to expire.
 (Ex: if the expiry of the coupon is Jan 1, 2022 9:00 PST users attempting to use this coupon on Jan 1, 2022 9:01 PST will see an error. )
 - **Require minimum order value** - Do not use this field.
 Instead be mindfull of which Products/ Prices you assign each coupon.
 (Ex: do not assign a $1USD off coupon to a $0.99USD subscription)